-Theft is unfortunately common on construction job sites, which results in thousands of dollars lost for contractors every year.
+Theft is unfortunately common on construction job sites, and it results in thousands of dollars lost for contractors every year.
 The most common thefts include:

 - Building supplies, like copper wiring and lumber